WHO: Monkeypox won’t turn into pandemic, but many unknowns

 LONDON (AP) — The World Health Organization’s top monkeypox expert said she doesn’t expect the hundreds of cases reported to date to turn into another pandemic, but acknowledged there are still many unknowns about the disease, including how exactly it’s spreading and whether the suspension of mass smallpox immunization decades ago may somehow be speeding its transmission.

-In a public session on Monday, WHO’s Dr. Rosamund Lewis said it was critical to emphasize that the vast majority of cases being seen in dozens of countries globally are in gay, bisexual or men who have sex with men, so that scientists can further study the issue and for those at risk to be careful.
+In a public session on Monday, WHO’s Dr. Rosamund Lewis said it was critical to emphasize that the vast majority of cases being seen in dozens of countries globally are in gay, bisexual or men who have sex with men, so that scientists can further study the issue.
+She urged those at risk to be careful.

-“It’s very important to describe this because it appears to be an increase in a mode of transmission that may have been under-recognized in the past,” said Lewis, WHO’s technical lead on monkeypox.
+“It’s very important to describe this because it appears to be an increase in a mode of transmission that may have been under-recognized in the past,” said Lewis.

 “At the moment, we are not concerned about a global pandemic,” she said.
 “We are concerned that individuals may acquire this infection through high-risk exposure if they don’t have the information they need to protect themselves.”

+Last week, WHO said 23 countries that haven’t previously had monkeypox have now reported more than 250 cases.
+On Monday, the U.K. announced another 71 monkeypox cases.

-Lewis said it’s unknown whether monkeypox is being transmitted by sex or just the close contact between people engaging in sexual activity and described the threat to the general population as “low.”
-Monkeypox is known to spread when there is close physical contact with an infected person or their clothing or bedsheets.
+Monkeypox is known to spread when there is close physical contact with an infected person, their clothing or bedsheets.

 “You may have these lesions for two to four weeks (and) they may not be visible to others, but you may still be infectious,” she said.

-Last week, a top adviser to WHO said the outbreak in Europe, U.S., Israel, Australia and beyond was likely linked to sex at two recent raves in Spain and Belgium.
-That marks a significant departure from the disease’s typical pattern of spread in central and western Africa, where people are mainly infected by animals like wild rodents and primates, and epidemics haven’t crossed borders.
+Last week, a top adviser to WHO said the monkeypox outbreak in Europe, U.S., Israel, Australia and beyond was likely linked to sex at two recent raves in Spain and Belgium.
+That marks a significant departure from the disease’s typical pattern of spread in central and western Africa, where people are mainly infected by animals like wild rodents and primates.

 Scientists haven’t yet determined whether the monkeypox outbreak in rich countries can be traced to Africa, but the disease continues to sicken people on the continent.
-On Monday, Nigerian authorities confirmed its first monkeypox death this year, in addition to six more cases.
-WHO says there are typically thousands of cases reported from Nigeria and Congo every year.
+On Monday, Nigerian authorities confirmed the country’s first monkeypox death this year, in addition to six more cases.
+WHO says thousands of cases are reported from Nigeria and Congo every year.

 Most monkeypox patients experience only fever, body aches, chills and fatigue.
 People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.
 No deaths have been reported in the current outbreak beyond Africa.

 Monkeypox is related to smallpox, but has milder symptoms.
-After smallpox was declared eradicated in 1980, countries suspended their mass immunization programs, a move that some experts believe may be helping monkeypox spread, since there is now little widespread immunity to related diseases; smallpox vaccines are also protective against monkeypox.
+After smallpox was declared eradicated in 1980, countries suspended their mass immunization programs, a move that some experts believe may be helping monkeypox spread now, since there is now little widespread immunity to related diseases.
+Smallpox vaccines are also protective against monkeypox.

-Lewis said it would be “unfortunate” if monkeypox were able to “exploit the immunity gap” left by smallpox 40 years ago, saying that there was still a window of opportunity to close down the outbreak so that monkeypox would not become entrenched in new regions.
+Lewis said it was also uncertain how much immunity people who were previously vaccinated against smallpox might still have, since that was at least more than four decades ago.
+She said WHO’s priority was to stop the current spread of monkeypox before the disease became entrenched in new regions.

+“If we all react quickly and we all work together, we will be able to stop this,” she predicted.
+“We will be able to stop it before it reaches more vulnerable people and before it establishes itself as a replacement for smallpox.”